Dur4nt3/todo_project/bugs-to-fix.md

 - Add Names/ID to checkboxes - *COMPLETE*

-- For tabs with dynamic headers (today & upcoming) make sure the refresh utility refreshes the header of the tab
+- For tabs with dynamic headers (today & upcoming) make sure the refresh utility refreshes the header of the tab - *COMPLETE*

 - Remove box shadow from deletion modal buttons - *COMPLETE*

-- Fix upcoming task fetching (differenceInDays is not reliable due to rounding down) by using min-day and max-day and matching tasks days
+- Fix upcoming task fetching (utilize the ability to compare dates) - *COMPLETE*